rm511130/PCF4CAS/README.md

 curl -k http://10.195.99.135/6; echo
 ```

 **Quick Recap:** We just saw how PKS on NSX-T creates the LoadBalancer entries for you automatically.
-It eliminates the needs for support tickets and access to IaaS CLIs for the creation of LoadBalancers and Network Security rules.
+It eliminates the need for support tickets and access to IaaS CLIs for the creation of LoadBalancers and Network Security rules.
 NSX-T also enables several network topologies for the deployment of K8s clusters per the examples shown below:

 ![](./images/pks-nsxt-2.png)